william-ls-liu/gopro-sync/README.md

 The Open GoPro API is supported on all GoPro cameras since the Hero 9.
 Full camera compatibility details, including required firmware versions, can be found [here](https://gopro.github.io/OpenGoPro/).

-While the Open GoPro API has broad compatibility across different cameras models, the gopro-sync app has only been tested with the **Hero 12 Black**.
-I suspect that other cameras models will **NOT** work with this application for the following reason: when the application initializes a GoPro it tries to enforce standardized video settings (fps, resolution, etc), but not all cameras models support the same settings (as far as I can tell).
+While the Open GoPro API has broad compatibility across different cameras models, the gopro-sync app has only been tested with the **Hero 12 Black** and the **Hero 13 Black**.
+I suspect that other cameras models will **NOT** work with this application for the following reason: when the application initializes a GoPro it tries to enforce standardized video settings
+(fps, resolution, etc), but not all cameras models support the same settings (as far as I can tell).

 # Installation